bigcommerce/catalyst/README.md

 * `BIGCOMMERCE_CUSTOMER_IMPERSONATION_TOKEN` can be created via the [BigCommerce API](https://developer.bigcommerce.com/docs/storefront-auth/tokens/customer-impersonation-token#create-a-token) using the token created above.
 You can also get a working token by accessing `Settings->Storefront API Playground` in the control panel, clicking `HTTP HEADERS` at the bottom of the screen, and copying the value of the `Authorization` header (excluding the `Bearer ` prefix).
 * `BIGCOMMERCE_CDN_HOSTNAME` can remain unchanged from its default value.
 * `MAKESWIFT_API_KEY` is only used by the experimental `with-makeswift` version of Catalyst, and can be left blank when working with the core product.

+---

+:warning: Notice

+The experimental `with-makeswift` version of Catalyst is not ready and users should focus on the core product only.
+While we are not looking for feedback yet with the experimental `with-makeswift` version of Catalyst, the following onboarding instructions are if users want to experiment with the current state of the experimental `with-makeswift` version of Catalyst.
+During Developer Preview you should be looking at Core.

+---

+Follow the instructions at https://github.com/makeswift/makeswift/tree/main/examples/bigcommerce#visually-build-with-bigcommerce-components to build and deploy a MakeSwift integration with your BigCommerce Storefront.
+(Or follow along with the video at https://www.makeswift.com/components/nextjs/bigcommerce)

+Once done in your https://app.makeswift.com/ go to Settings > Host > Site SPI Key under Host URL to fill in MAKESWIFT_SITE_API_KEY= in your .env.local file.

 3. (Optional) Vscode setup
 ```bash